philwhiles/frettler/README.md

 # Frettler - A CLI for generating musical scales and chords with fretboard and chord rendering for a variety of fretted instruments

 ## Synopsis
-This is a CLI program, written in Java 11, that exposes the results of its own music theory API through console rendering of a fretboard.
+This is a CLI program, written in Java 11, that calculates scales, modes and chords and displays them on fretboard representations.
-The rendering is performed with System.out.prinln statements, using Unicode boxing characters and ANSI colour coding.
+The rendering uses Unicode boxing characters and ANSI colour coding, the latter of which does not work in a standard Windows command prompt, so has been disabled in the generated Windows bat file.
+If you install an ANSI capable console in Windows (see below), edit the build.bat to re-enable color support.

 Here is an example of its output :